‘Project Sticker Shock’ targets underage drinking

-The Hanover County Sheriff’s Office is proud to once again announce their participation in PROJECT STICKER SHOCK on Saturday, February 2, 2019, from 9 a.m. to 12 noon.
-Sticker Shock is a youth led prevention program.
-It is designed to support existing, and encourage new community activism, cooperative efforts, and community capacity building to combat underage drinking and its related problems, specifically adults providing alcohol to minors.
+The Hanover County Sheriff’s Office is proud to announce its participation in ‘Project Sticker Shock’ on February 4, 2017, from 9 a.m. to 12 noon.
+This youth-led prevention program is designed to support existing – and encourage new – community activism, cooperative efforts and community capacity building to combat underage drinking and its related problems, specifically adults providing alcohol to minors.

-Project Sticker Shock seeks to reach those persons 21 years of age or older who might illegally purchase alcohol and provide it to minors.
-Youth will visit participating retailers accompanied by the Hanover County Sheriff’s Office, Ashland Police Department, Hanover Cares and members from Hanover County Community Services.
+The program seeks to reach those persons 21 years of age or older who might illegally purchase alcohol and provide it to minors.
+Youth will visit participating retailers accompanied by the Hanover County Sheriff’s Office, Ashland Police Department, and members from Hanover County Community Services.
 They will place prevention stickers on multi-packs of beer, wine coolers, and other alcohol products that might appeal to underage drinkers.
 The stickers display a warning message about the penalties for purchasing or providing alcohol to minors.

-The Virginia Department of Alcoholic Beverage Control, through a federal grant from the U.S. Office of Juvenile Justice and Delinquency Prevention, provides funding for Project Sticker Shock.
+The Virginia Department of Alcoholic Beverage Control, through a federal grant from the U.S. Office of Juvenile Justice and Delinquency Prevention, provides funding for the program.